documaster/noark5-web-services/version1/04 - Web services.md

   - the date of modification
 - **modifiedBy**
   - the user who has modified the object
+- **modifiedByUserId**
+  - the ID of the user who modified the object
 - **modifiedField** (optional)
   - the field which has been modified
   - returned for revisions of type UPDATE, LINK, UNLINK